Phase-Aligned RoPE for Mixed-Resolution Diffusion Transformer: Method

 \section{Method}

-The analysis in Sec.~\ref{sec:head-measure} shows that pretrained DiT attention heads implement sharply tuned, multi-frequency phase kernels whose responses are valid only when relative offsets $\Delta$ are sampled at a single, consistent spatial stride.
-Mixed-resolution interpolation violates this assumption: LR and HR tokens map the same physical distance to different index increments, causing incompatible phase samples to be fed into the same kernel.
-To restore stable attention, we follow a simple principle:

-\begin{quote} \textbf{One attention, one scale:} within every query--key--value dot product, all RoPE phases must be expressed on a single, coherent reference grid. \end{quote}

-We implement this requirement using \emph{Cross-Resolution Phase-Aligned Attention (CRPA)}, a training-free mechanism that aligns RoPE index geometry across sampling rates.
-To further smooth content transitions between LR and HR regions, we introduce an additional Boundary Expand-and-Replace module.
-Together, these components form a stable and efficient mixed-resolution denoising pipeline.
+To stabilize attention with mixed-resolution tokens, we propose Phase-Aligned Mixed-Resolution Attention (PMA), a training-free mechanism that enforces a consistent positional scale across all tokens and is native to pre-trained DiT attention heads.
+To further smooth content transitions between LR and HR regions, we also introduce a Boundary Expand-and-Replace module.
+Together, these components form a stable mixed-resolution denoising pipeline.